MarianBusila/CleanArchitecture/README.md

 ## Notes

 - use Swagger embedded in Microsoft packages and not a third party library
-- [MediatR](https://github.com/jbogard/MediatR) is used to implement CQRS
+- [MediatR](https://github.com/jbogard/MediatR) is used to implement CQRS.
+A good explenation of the Mediator pattern can be found [here](https://refactoring.guru/design-patterns/mediator)
 - IUrlHelper is used to generate links inside the application
 - the APIs allow for filtering which is passed along to the repository
 - Pagination is returned using X-Pagination header